Close Menu

 Pros and cons of buying a new car

 Buying new can be a good choice if you want the latest features and cheaper maintenance costs from the start.
-However, it also comes with a higher rate of depreciation and higher purchase and insurance rates.
+However, it also comes with a higher depreciation rate and higher purchase and insurance costs.

 Pros

-• Customization: The primary benefit of buying a new vehicle is that you can get it outfitted to your preferences — you can select the color and style you want and request any add-ons that appeal to you.
+• Customization: The primary benefit of buying a new vehicle is that you can customize it to your preferences — you can select the color and style you want and request any add-ons that appeal to you.

 • Current technology: There are practical advantages too — you will drive off with the latest technology and safety features.